j-kaltes/Juggluco/README.md

 A variant of Juggluco now runs on WearOS.
 It contains a watch face that shows the minutely glucose value, besides the time and four complications.
 Every sensor has to be initialized by the connected Android phone running Juggluco.
 Juggluco for Wear OS can operate two ways:
-тв The watch receives the glucose values from a smartphone connected to the sensor;
+- The watch receives the glucose values from a smartphone connected to the sensor;
-тв The watch is directly connected with the sensor and sends the glucose values to the phone.
+- The watch is directly connected with the sensor and sends the glucose values to the phone.
 Earlier a direct connection between Watch 4 and sensor was unusable with half of the Freestyle Libre 2 sensors, because of too many connection errors, but after adding the Turbo button, I had these problems with only 3 of 9 sensors.
 Also the connection, with the few Freestyle Libre 3 sensors I have tested, is very good.
 If, when directly connected with the watch, a sensor has too many connection errors, you can connect the watch with the sensor via the smartphone.
 For more information: http://jkaltes.byethost16.com/JugglucoWearOS